 Witness is an orphan with a big smile, a love for language, and beautiful English skills.
 She has a lot of potential.

-We saw a lot of potential at the home where Witness lives, called Mwika Hope, when we launched a feeding program there in February.
-As Convoy of Hope expands it’s ministry in Africa, Mwika Hope was our first program site in Tanzania.
+We saw a lot of potential at the children’s home where Witness lives, when we launched a feeding program there in February.
+As Convoy of Hope expands it’s ministry in Africa, this was our first program site in Tanzania.

-Mwika Hope wanted food support, but they showed us opportunities for sustainability.
+The home wanted food support, but they showed us opportunities for sustainability.
 There was an empty field, where there is now more than 2.5 acres of crops.
 There was a shed, which is now home to a milk cow.
 We worked with their older boys to build a fuel briquette press, turning waste into charcoal.
 And in October we will launch a poultry project for eggs to Increase the children’s protein consumption.
-As we help to meet their food needs, Mwika Hope is able to divert precious resources to educating the children.
+As we help to meet their food needs, the children’s home can divert precious resources to educating the children.

-Elsewhere in Africa this year we have started children’s feeding initiatives at primary schools in Ethiopia, where we continue with a broadly successful women’s economic empowerment program.
-And in Kenya we are supply lunch programs in schools and children’s homes across the country, feeding more than 2,500 promising children like Witness.
+Elsewhere in Africa this year, we have started feeding programs at primary schools in Ethiopia, where we continue with a broadly successful Women’s Empowerment program.
+In Kenya, we are starting lunch programs in schools and children’s homes across the country, feeding more than 2,500 promising children like Witness.